-The Company pursuant to the requirement of the provisions of Section 177 of the Act read with the Regulation 18 of the Listing Regulations has in place Audit Committee comprising of 4 (Four) members.
-The Committee is chaired by Mr. Ajay Kumar Chakraborty (DIN: 00133604), Independent Director.
-Ms. Gargi Singh (DIN: 08458152), Independent Director, Mr. Siddhartha Shankar Roy (DIN: 08458092), Independent Director and Mr. Sushil Kumar Agrawal (DIN: 00091793), Managing Director are the other Members.
+As on 31st March, 2023 the Company pursuant to the requirement of the provisions of Section 177 of the Act read with the Regulation 18 of the Listing Regulations has in place Audit Committee comprising of 4 (Four) members.
+The Committee is chaired by Mr. Ajay Kumar Chakraborty (DIN:00133604), Independent Director, Ms. Gargi Singh (DIN: 08458152), Independent Director, Mr. Siddhartha Shankar Roy (DIN: 08458092), Independent Director and Mr. Sushil Kumar Agrawal (DIN: 00091793), Managing Director are the other Members.
 Mr. Rajendra Kumar Lodhi, Chief Executive Officer and Mr. Mahendra Kumar Bang, Chief Financial Officer is a permanent invitee to the Meeting.
-Ms. Sailja Gupta, the Company Secretary acts as a Secretary to the Committee.
+Mrs. Shruti Agarwal, the Company Secretary acts as a Secretary to the Committee.